nevaehRen/nevaehRen.github.io/index.md

 ---
 ---

-## Our lab is interested in how cell-to-cell interactions balance the pancreatic islet’s Ca$^{2+}$ activity and hormone secretion and contribute to maintaining blood glucose homeostasis.
-We develop and integrate experimental and theoretical methods to gain new perspectives for disease treatment.
+## Our lab is interested in how cell-to-cell interactions within the pancreatic islet balance Ca$^{2+}$ activity and hormone secretion, as well as maintain blood glucose homeostasis.
+Through the integration of experimental, computational and theoretical methods, we aim to gain new insights for disease treatment.

 {% include section.html %}